garrandall/popular-music-data/tracks/say-it-again-jermaine-stewart.md

 I don't believe I heard you right
 Say it again, say it

-Say it again, ooh, honey
+Say it again, oh honey
 Please say it one more time for me
 I don't believe I heard you right
 Did you say you love me?